Complete Guide to Buying a Vintage Engagement Ring December 31, 2020 – Posted in: Jewelry Blog

 Practical Tips for Buying a Vintage Engagement Ring

 Once you’re familiar with the styles of each era, it becomes easier to narrow down your choice.
 Searching for the design that speaks to you or your future spouse is the fun part of buying the ring.

 However, it’s also crucial to approach this purchase strategically.
 Keeping in mind a few practical tips and several dos and don’ts can make all the difference.

-Perhaps this sounds like a strange piece of advice.
-But if you frequent antique shops in search of the perfect vintage engagement ring, this is an important distinction to know about.
-A costume ring might seem flashy and almost identical to original vintage, but they’re usually of low quality.
+If you frequent antique shops in search of the perfect vintage engagement ring, this is an important distinction to know about.
+A costume ring might seem flashy and almost identical to the original vintage, but they’re of much lower quality.

-This means that it’s probably gold-plated and that the gemstones are not precious.
+This will mean that the ring is probably gold-plated, the gemstones are not precious, and the craftsmanship is sloppy.
 You might feel like you’ve found a bargain, but more often than not, it’s just a costume ring.